shini4i/argo-watcher/docs/operations/observability.md

             settles (e.g. an app with a constantly-reconciling CronJob) can stall the deployment check — set the per-task refresh override (or ARGO_REFRESH_APP) to false for such apps.

+      - alert: ArgoWatcherSlowGitWriteback
+        expr: histogram_quantile(0.95, sum by (app, le) (rate(gitops_writeback_duration_seconds_bucket[10m]))) > 60
+        for: 15m
+        labels:
+          severity: warning
+        annotations:
+          summary: "{{ $labels.app }} git write-back is slow"
+          description: |
+            The p95 git write-back for this application exceeds 60s, which points to push contention (retries/backoff) or an expensive clone against a large GitOps repo.
+            Check gitops_lock_wait_duration_seconds for the same app to see whether it is queued behind other write-backs to the same repository.
 ```

 ## Grafana panel queries